 “For one thing, they usually cost a lot less than a comparable ad buy with Google,” Khoei says.
 “We’ve found that they make a great complement to most digital campaigns, and can deliver solid results for less money.
 We’re interested to see how things develop with Bing Ads, and we’re going to continue to recommend them to our clients.”

-But most of SalesX’s clients don’t rely exclusively on PPC and digital ad buys — calls are also a crucial element of their marketing strategies.
+But most of SalesX’s clients don’t rely on PPC marketing alone — calls are also a crucial element of their strategy.

 “We started using CallRail about 5 years ago, way before call tracking became quite as buzzy as it is today,” says SalesX SEM Manager Emmanuel McCoy.
 “For us, the technology was a critical part of our mission, because we want to be able to accurately track all sources of contact for our clients.
 And we found that for most of our clients, they were tracking form fills and web sessions and everything else, but not calls.”